insapathogenomics/ReporTree/README.md

                         with > 95% of alleles/positions, i.e. <= 5% missing data).
 Applied after '--site-inclusion' argument! [default: 0.0]
   --sample-ATCG-content ATCG_CONTENT
-                        [OPTIONAL - only works for alignment] Minimum proportion (0 to 1) of ATCG in informative sites of the alignment per sample (e.g. '--sample-ATCG-content 1.0' will only keep samples without N's or any non-ATCG code in informative sites) [default: 0 - keep all samples]
+                        [OPTIONAL - only works for alignment] Minimum proportion (0 to 1) of ATCG in informative sites of the alignment per sample (e.g. '--sample-ATCG-content 1.0' will only keep samples without Ns or any non-ATCG code in informative sites) [default: 0 - keep all samples]

 Alignment processing:
   Alignment processing